OBIS-0003: Attribution Tag Data Model and Exchange Format#

 |---|---|---|---|

-subject | string | yes | A CAIP-10 address identifier (§6.1) or a cluster URI (§6.2). |
+address | string | yes | CAIP-10 address identifier (§6.1). |

-entity_label | string | yes | Human-readable label binding to the entity (e.g., binance-hot-wallet-3). |
+actor_label | string | yes | Human-readable label binding the address to the actor (e.g., binance-hot-wallet-3). |

-category | string | recommended | Term from the OBIS Entity Type Vocabulary (OBIS-0002 §6). |
+category | string | recommended | Term from the OBIS Actor Type Vocabulary (OBIS-0002 §6). |

 abuse | string | optional | Term from the OBIS Abuse Type Vocabulary (OBIS-0002 §7). |